The Origin and Evolution of Multiple Star Systems: MODELS FOR MULTIPLE STAR FORMATION

 \subsubsection{\textbf{Gas-driven migration}}

 In addition to allowing for capture, gas-rich star-forming environments also facilitate dramatic orbital evolution of binaries from their birth separation.
 The recent expansion of statistics for the youngest stars lends credence to the notion that binaries form early and thus much of the orbital evolution occurs before the natal cloud disperses (see \S\ref{sec:ProtoStatistics}).
-Migration can occur either due to interactions with both bound or unbound low density molecular gas, or with a well defined circumbinary disk.

-{\it{Gas-dynamical friction}}: For widely separated bound binaries, the combined action of gas accretion and the generation of a dense trailing wake provide a torque that reduces the semi-major axis.
+Migration can occur either due to interactions with both bound or unbound low density molecular gas, or with a well defined circumbinary disk. {\it{Gas-dynamical friction}}: For widely separated bound binaries, the combined action of gas accretion and the generation of a dense trailing wake provide a torque that reduces the semi-major axis.
 Numerous works have studied this so-called ``dynamical-friction force" \citep{BateBonnell1997,OstrikerGammie1999,Stahler2010,LeeStahler2011}. \citet{LeeOffner2019pub} showed that a simple first order differential equation for $\dot{a}$ that includes both accretion and the torque due to dynamical friction with the gas $\dot{L}= \vec{r} \times (-\dot{m} v_*)$, can explain the observed rate of orbital decay in turbulent MHD simulations.
+The removal of angular momentum by magnetic breaking also helps to drive inward migration \citep{ZhaoLi2013}.
 Thus, so long as the gas cloud is present and stars continue to accrete, gas can efficiently reduce orbital separations from thousands of au to hundreds or even tens of au in well under a Myr.

 Though a simple model can explain the observed migration in simulations, it does not easily translate into a generic prediction for the expected orbital evolution for a population of binaries, as it is a function of the local environment.
 Nevertheless, phenomenological models have had some success in reproducing observed distributions \citep{TokovininMoe2020}.